Woodcut: Modern woodcut printing in Mexico

 Mexico at this time was trying to discover its identity and develop itself as a unified nation.
 The form and style of woodcut aesthetic allowed a diverse range of topics and visual culture to look unified.
-Traditional, folk images and avant-garde, modern images, shared a similar aesthetic when it was engraved into wood.
-An image of the countryside and a traditional farmer appeared similar to the image of a city.
-This symbolism was beneficial for politicians who wanted a unified nation.
+Traditional and avant-garde images shared a similar aesthetic when engraved into wood.
+An image of the countryside and a traditional farmer appeared similar to an image of a city.
+This symbolism benefited politicians who wanted a unified nation.
 The physical actions of carving and printing woodcuts also supported the values many held about manual labour and supporting workers' rights.

 Current woodcut practices in Mexico

-Today, in Mexico the activist woodcut tradition is still alive.
+Today, in Mexico, the activist woodcut tradition is still alive.
 In Oaxaca, collectives formed during and after the 2006 Oaxaca protests continue to use woodcut art for social change.
 The Asamblea de Artistas Revolucionarios de Oaxaca (ASARO), Colectivo Subterráneos, Lapiztola, and Taller Artístico Comunitario produce relief prints addressing indigenous rights, migration, and political resistance, which they convert into wheat-paste posters applied to public walls.
 Artemio Rodriguez is another artist who lives in Tacambaro, Michoacán who makes politically charged woodcut prints about contemporary issues.